deRemo/containerized-mongodb/README.md

 </p>

-The purpose of this repo is to show how to dockerize MongoDB from scratch and how to configure a replica set between two dockerized mongod instances.
+The purpose of this repo is to show how to dockerize MongoDB from scratch and how to configure a replica set between multiple dockerized mongod instances.

 Utility tool for my research project RT-MongoDB (https://gitlab.retis.santannapisa.it/t.cucinotta/mongo/-/tree/v4.4-rt)